+4.2.2.2 Documentation and Timing

+Remediation Status

-- An unsatisfactory assessment in any domain of the ITER/ITAR - Documentation that a resident, regardless of their performance in the Medical Expert role, during the rotation/educational experience, has not satisfied accepted standards in one or more of the Intrinsic CanMEDS Roles - If there is a repeated pattern of concerns in a given domain or CanMEDS Role even if no individual rotation/educational experience is designated as overall unsatisfactory - When a resident is on probation - 4.2.2.2 Documentation and Timing - Remediation Status - The Program Director or designate must contact the resident within four (4) weeks of the completion of a rotation/educational experience that has been assessed at below expectations and/or when a repeated pattern of concerns is brought forward to the program's attention, and bring any concerns to the next scheduled RPC to decide if remediation is warranted. - Once the RPC has made the decision to place the resident on remediation, the Program Director must advise the resident within ten (10) working days of the RPC decision, at a face-to-face or videoconference/web-conference or teleconference meeting.
-The resident and the Associate Dean of PGE must also receive written documentation of his or her remediation status at this time. - After informing the resident, the program has fifteen (15) working days to finalize the Remediation Plan inclusive of EAB review, and obtain RPC or designated subcommittee approval and present it to the resident. - Remediation Plan
+- The Program Director or designate must contact the resident within four (4) weeks of a Competence Committee Decision that determines that progress is not as expected or that competence for progression to the next Stage has not been achieved and bring any concerns to the next scheduled RPC to decide if remediation is warranted. - Once the RPC has made the decision to place the resident on remediation, the Program Director must advise the resident within 10 working days of the RPC decision, at a face-to-face or videoconference/web-conference or teleconference meeting.
+The resident and the Associate Dean of PGE must also receive written documentation of his or her remediation status at this time. - After informing the resident, the program has fifteen (15) working days to finalize the Remediation plan, inclusive of EAB review, and obtain RPC or designated subcommittee approval and present it to the resident.

+Remediation Plan

 All periods of remediation must have an explicit, written plan completed using the "PGE Remediation Plan Form" (RPF).
-The plan must be developed under the authority of the Program Director or designate in consultation with the resident.
+The plan must be developed under the authority of the Program Director, based on recommendations of the Competence Committee or designate in consultation with the resident.
 The plan must be reviewed by the EAB.
 The plan must be signed by the Program Director, the Resident, and the Associate Dean of PGE.
 The plan must be approved by the RPC or designated subcommittee.

-During the remediation period, the Remediation Supervisor or Coach may identify a competency that was not identified in the Remediation Plan and that is deemed significant to address for the purpose of this remediation.
-The Remediation Supervisor or Coach must discuss this competency with the resident and identify it as an objective for the period of remediation.
+O During the remediation period, the Remediation Supervisor or Coach may identify a competency that was not identified in the Remediation Plan and that is deemed significant to address for the purpose of this remediation.
+The Remediation Supervisor or Coach must discuss this competency with the resident and identify it as an additional objective for the period of remediation.
 This should be documented and appended to the original document with resident and supervisor signatures.